Poimen/stencil-tailwind-plugin/README.md

 ## Honourable mentions

-A lot of inspiration for this plugin was taken from the similarly named plugin, (stencil-tailwind)[https://github.com/jrowlingson/stencil-tailwind].
+A lot of inspiration for this plugin was taken from the similarly named plugin, (stencil-tailwind)[https://github.com/jrowlingson/stencil-tailwind] by *Jack Rowlingson*.

+Inspiration also taken from (proto-stencil-tailwind)[https://github.com/eswat2/proto-stencil-tailwind] that moves stencil-tailwind forward by *Richard Hess*.

+Special thanks to the above.